hyperion-rt/hyperion/docs/setup/photon_numbers.rst

 Choosing the number of photons wisely
 =====================================

+.. note:: This section is incomplete at this time, and only covers choosing
+          the photon numbers for the specific energy/temperature calculation.

 As described in :doc:`../setup/setup_conf` and :doc:`../advanced/advanced_conf`, the number of photons should be set with the::